“She beautifully delivers the sweeping passages in Mendelssohn’s Op. 19 no. 1 in E Major with fervor.” – Kelly O’Neil, ReviewYou.com

 In Japan, her solo performance at En-Ray Hall, at the personal invitation of the mayor of Nayoro, was met with warm enthusiasm and an immediate invitation for a return engagement.
 She was also the featured guest on AIR-TESSHI radio in Nayoro, Japan.

 Today Fumiyo is an award winning piano teacher, earning the 2015 Distinguished Pedagogue Award from the International Music and Arts Society.
-She is an official Steinway Teaching Partner, and her students have won prizes at international competitions.
+She is a Suzuki-certified piano teacher, official Steinway Teaching Partner, and her students have won prizes at international competitions.
+In 2020 she joined the piano faculty at the Brooklyn College Preparatory Center for the Arts, while continuing to teach in her private studio in Brooklyn.
 Fumiyo inspires both young and old to pursue their dream of playing the piano, and enchants listeners with her sincere and sensitive musicianship.

 Fumiyo’s poetic renditions of Chopin, Liszt, Debussy and others can be heard on her debut CD, “Timeless Romantic Classics for Piano”, released on Arabesque Records and available on Amazon, iTunes, and other digital download stores.